delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 The statistics are important here.
 If I was to say that I was the best Student Union officer that would make me sound big headed.
 If I was to change that to "changed Student Union approval rating from 30% to 90%" it would sound even more impressive and not so egotistical.

+Try to make your achievements in this format:

+> I did X by doing Y as proved by Q

 Make sure to give your CV in PDF format, unless they explicitly ask for a different format.

 If they require the CV in plaintext (copy and paste) you have to format it differently.
 You can make sections using "----".
 Like so: